Amy Davies aims to settle the question once and for all: smartphone vs digital camera. Which is better for photographers and videographers?

 A look at the full-frame sensor in a recent popular hybrid photo/video camera, the Panasonic Lumix S5 II.
 Photo credit: Andy Westlake

 By contrast, cameras of course have much more room to house a dedicated sensor.
-Even relatively small cameras, such as the best compact cameras have a sensor which is several times larger than a smartphone sensor, while if you step up to mirrorless or DSLR, then sensors are larger again.
+Even relatively small cameras, such as the best compact cameras have a sensor several times larger than that in any smartphone.
+Stepping up to mirrorless or DSLR, sensors are larger still.

 In real terms, what this means is that, without a doubt, image quality from the average dedicated camera is better than the image quality from the average smartphone.

 Smartphone sensors are, of course, improving.
-The Xiaomi 12S Ultra, announced last year, sports the largest sensor ever seen in a smartphone, a 1-inch type sensor of the kind you’d previously have only seen in mid-range and premium compact cameras like the Sony RX100 series.
+The Xiaomi 12S Ultra, introduced in 2022, re-introduced the world to 1-inch sensors in smartphones, and continued this with the new Xiaomi 14 Ultra.
+The 1-inch type sensor was previously only really seen in mid-range and premium compact cameras like the Sony RX100 series, as well as a few select phones.
 Though to put it in perspective, this is still a significantly smaller sensor than you’d find in any system camera – full-frame, APS-C and Four Thirds sensors all have more surface area.

 How much this matters is down to the individual, as well as what you like to shoot, and in what conditions.
-If, for example, you only ever shoot sunny shots of your travels, and only ever share them on Instagram, it’s likely the small sensor inside your smartphone is more than capable of delivering what you need.
+If, for example, you only ever shoot sunny shots of your travels to share on Instagram, the small sensor inside your smartphone will likely fulfil your needs.

-If, however, you like to shoot in other conditions – such as low light for example, you want highly detailed imagery, you want to create large prints (or have the capability of doing so in the future), you want to create certain effects, then a digital camera will be much better suited to that.
+If, however, you like to shoot in other conditions – eg low light – you want highly detailed imagery, or to create large prints (or have the ability to do so in the future), to create certain effects – then a digital camera will be much better suited to that.

 Winner: Camera